-Research has shown that conditions of maximum icing do not usually occur simultaneously with maximum wind speed conditions.
+Typically the conditions of maximum icing do not usually occur simultaneously with maximum wind speed conditions.
 Therefore, two separate wind case loadings shall be considered.
 The full wind force shall be applied to the bus diameter when no ice is present.
-The wind force shall be reduced to 75% of the maximum wind force when used in combination with ice.
+The concurrent wind speed shall be used in combination with ice.
 This reduced wind force is applied to the iced diameter of the bus.